wfjm/w11/doc/w11a_known_differences.md

   **--> a 'CPU throttle mechanism' will be added in a future version to circumvent this for some old test codes.**
-- the emulated I/O can lead to apparently slow device reaction times, especially when the server runs as normal user process.
-This can lead to timeout, again mostly in test programs.
+- the emulated I/O can lead to apparently slow device reaction times, especially when the server runs as a normal user process.
+This can lead to a timeout, again mostly in test programs.
   **--> a 'watch dog' mechanism will be added in a future version which suspends the CPU when the server doesn't respond fast enough.**